HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Hardware-Aware Scheduling of HPIM

 Modern LLMs exhibit significant variability in the number of attention heads, typically ranging from $16$ to $128$.
 To maximize resource utilization and improve the scalability of the various LLM models, we adopt a hybrid parallelism strategy that combines HP and TP across both the HBM-PIM and SRAM-PIM subsystems.

-On the HBM-PIM side, the weight matrices of Q, K, and V employ this hybrid parallelism strategy, as depicted in Alg.~\ref{alg:head_tensor_partition}.
-Specifically, the weight matrices are first partitioned along the head dimension, assigning each head compute on one or more dedicated HBM channels.
-Then, we utilize column-wise tiling coupled with channel-wise interleaving across multiple HBM channels to maximize memory throughput.
-This strategy ensures that each DRAM-PIM channel independently manages distinct, fine-grained partitioned weight matrices to fully exploit available internal memory bandwidth.
-For weights associated with other FC layers (e.g., \texttt{weight1}, \texttt{weight2}, and \texttt{weight3} in Fig.~\ref{fig4:OverallArchitecturer}), we leverage TP by slicing large weight matrices along spatial or row dimensions.
+On the HBM-PIM side, the weight matrices of Q, K, and V employ this hybrid parallelism strategy, as depicted in Alg.~\ref{alg:head_tensor_partition} and Fig.~\ref{Fig8-mapping-strategy-for-HBM-PIM}.
+The detailed mapping strategy is as follows: \begin{enumerate} \item \textbf{Partitioning via HP:} The process initiates by partitioning large weight matrices (Q/K/V) along the head dimension to exploit coarse-grained parallelism.
+As depicted in Fig.~\ref{Fig8-mapping-strategy-for-HBM-PIM}(a), a large weight matrix (e.g., $W^K$) is decomposed into independent sub-matrices (e.g., $W_{Head0}^K$), each associated with a distinct attention head.
+To ensure adaptability under varying resource constraints, the system dynamically determines the optimal degree of parallelism, denoted as $h_p$, as derived in Alg.~\ref{alg:head_tensor_partition}. \item \textbf{Allocation via TP:} Subsequently, these partitions are mapped to physical HBM channels using TP to maximize bandwidth utilization.
+We define $N_{ch}$ as the number of channels allocated per head.
+To ensure load balancing, we employ a column-wise tiling and interleaving strategy.
+Specifically, weight matrix columns are distributed across channels using modulo arithmetic ($c \leftarrow \dots + (i \% N_{ch})$).
+This distribution results in the interleaved pattern depicted in Fig.~\ref{Fig8-mapping-strategy-for-HBM-PIM}(b).
+In the illustrated instance where $N_{ch}=4$, consecutive weight blocks (\emph{blk0} through \emph{blk3}) are striped across channels \emph{Ch0} through \emph{Ch3}.
+This interleaving strategy ensures that sequential data access activates multiple channels concurrently, thereby saturating the aggregate internal bandwidth. \item \textbf{Bank-level Allocation:} Finally, within each allocated channel, data is mapped to specific DRAM banks to optimize local access latency.
+As illustrated in Fig.~\ref{Fig8-mapping-strategy-for-HBM-PIM}(c), we adopt a row-wise mapping scheme aligned with the DRAM row-buffer size.
+This layout minimizes row-buffer conflicts and ensures that the data access granularity matches the requirements of the near-bank processing units. \end{enumerate} For weights associated with other FC layers (e.g., \texttt{weight1}, \texttt{weight2}, and \texttt{weight3} in Fig.~\ref{fig2:Model Architecture}), we leverage TP by slicing large weight matrices along spatial or row dimensions.
 These matrices are then mapped across multiple HBM channels, significantly reducing data movement, balancing computational loads, and matching the access granularity of DRAM banks.

-Fig.~\ref{Fig8-mapping-strategy-for-HBM-PIM} demonstrates the detailed mapping procedure using the K weight matrix with 16 heads as an example.
-This matrix is first partitioned head-wise into smaller sub-matrices, enabling head-wise parallelism.
-These sub-matrices are then tiled along the column dimension and allocated across multiple HBM channels through an interleaving distribution scheme to exploit tensor-wise parallelism.
-Finally, individual blocks are row-wise mapped onto DRAM banks within each channel to maximize bank-level throughput and align with the native access granularity of HBM.
-This multi-level mapping scheme ensures scalable and internally bandwidth-efficient weight loading for attention computations.

 On the SRAM-PIM side, we adopt a combination of HP and intra-head TP to accommodate varying model configurations efficiently.
 Each head can be executed either independently on a single core or collaboratively across multiple cores to maximize parallelism and resource utilization.
 For example, when the number of heads matches the number of available compute cores (e.g., 32 heads on 32 cores), each head is exclusively mapped to a single core.
 This arrangement allows entirely localized attention computation, including softmax normalization, eliminating inter-core communication and minimizing latency.
 For larger models with more heads than available cores, computations are partitioned and scheduled across multiple execution phases.